Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 #### Metrics data

-The metrics data represent an aggregation of the transaction data made during a certain period of time.
+The metrics data represents an aggregation of the transaction data made during a certain period of time.
 The aggregation is based on the API name and API response code.
-The metrics are automatically reported every 15 minutes, by default, to Amplify platform and cannot be inactivated.
+The metrics are automatically reported every 15 minutes for on-premise agents (30 minutes by default for SaaS agents), by default, to Amplify platform and cannot be inactivated.
 The data can be viewed at **Amplify platform > Analytics > API Usage**.

 It contains the following information: